Home / Resume / Federal / Veteran Resume

 What hiring managers actually look for

 Civilian and federal hiring managers value veterans for their discipline, leadership, and ability to perform under pressure.
-The challenge is presenting these qualities in terms they recognize.
+The challenge is presenting these qualities in operations terms they recognize, such as budget administration, personnel management, and process improvement.

 1. 1